livetrails/targetj/README.md

 Additionally, **TargetJS** executes targets in the exact order they appear in the code.
 Each target can process new data based on the outcome of the previous one, creating a structured flow.
 Each target can also conditionally opt out of execution or re-execute a number of times when specific conditions are met.

-Targets cannot be called directly; instead, they are **activated** and then executed sequentially in the order of their activation.
+Targets cannot also be called directly; instead, they are **activated** and then executed sequentially in the order of their activation.
 This approach ensures **predictable execution** and a consistent flow.

 ## TargetJ: A Unique Computational Paradigm